Center for Offsite Construction Helps to Establish Modular Interface Standards

 The standard will address requirements such as the location and specifications of module-to-module and building-to-module connections for essential building systems; the standardization of dimensions for modular components; and coverage for componentized, panelized, and modularized elements.

 鈥淭丑别 School of Architecture and Design is committed to preparing professionals who will shape the future of the built environment.
-Meaningful collaboration with industry partners is essential to our mission,鈥 says Dean 鈥淲e are proud that the Center for Offsite Construction positions 黑料导航 among the first academic institutions in the nation entrusted to lead the development of standards.
+Meaningful collaboration with industry partners is essential to our mission,鈥 says Dean Maria R. Perbellini, M.Arch. 鈥淲e are proud that the Center for Offsite Construction positions 黑料导航 among the first academic institutions in the nation entrusted to lead the development of standards.
 This partnership with the International Code Council not only highlights the importance of academic research in advancing industry practices but also reflects our dedication to fostering innovation and rigor and to making a significant impact on the field at the national level.鈥

 鈥淭丑别 Code Council is pleased to partner with the Center for Offsite Construction to create a standard that helps address some of the key challenges in advancing deployment of offsite construction, including supporting a project pipeline for factories, bringing certainty to developers through the availability of multiple sources for components, and increasing efficiency of the fabrication and approval processes,鈥 says Ryan Colker, executive director, of energy, resilience, and innovation for the Code Council.